 Note: Not every vehicle qualifies for diminished value.
 Vehicles that are very old, in poor condition, have minor damage, or have previously been damaged.
 Newer cars and expensive luxury and sports cars generally diminish more in value than older cars or vehicles in poor condition.

 What if my car is ‘special’ or a classic?

-Your sense of the value of a 1974 Dodge Charger and the insurance adjuster’s valuation will most likely be radically different.
-Unless you’ve purchased a policy from a specialty insurance company like Haggerty or Grundy, you will likely be unhappily surprised.
+Your sense of the value of your 1991 Mercedes and the insurance adjuster’s valuation will most likely be radically different – no matter how nice your car is or how much you love it.
+Unless you’ve purchased a policy from a specialty insurance company like Hagerty or Grundy, you will likely be unhappily surprised.
 Without making provisions for your car’s collector’s value, the typical automobile insurance adjuster will see your “baby” as just another old car with very little actual value.

 Fortunately, it is possible to hire an automobile appraiser and pursue the full value of your classic, just don’t expect the insurance adjuster to offer you that value without this type of extra-ordinary proof.

 It’s especially important for some of us that our car reflects our interests and our sense of style.
-If your car has, for example, special rims and tires you installed after you bought the car, it will probably be necessary for you to have added them to your car’s insurance policy.
-Additionally, you may be required to provide receipts and pictures of the items for the policy when you add them.
-In this way you’ll be able to claim them if they are damaged or lost as a result of the accident.
+If your car has, for example, special rims you installed after you bought the car, it can be difficult to recover these items when the car is totaled.
+It may be a good idea to speak with your insurance agent about whether you may have specialty items added them to your car’s insurance policy.
+Additionally, if you just had new tires put on the vehicle or a new transmission, engine rebuild or stereo installed, you may be required to provide receipts and pictures of these repairs or items to claim them if they are damaged or lost as a result of the accident.